PundiAI/pundi-docs/pundi-aifx/delegators/delegator-cli-guide.md

 #### On a Ledger Device

-At the core of a ledger device, there is a mnemonic used to generate accounts on multiple blockchains (including the f(x)Core).
+At the core of a ledger device, there is a mnemonic used to generate accounts on multiple blockchains (including the Pundi AIFX).
 When you first initialize your ledger device, you will create a new mnemonic.
 It is possible to import an existing mnemonic into a ledger device instead.
 Let us go ahead and see how you can import a mnemonic into your ledger device.
 For more on how to restore from a recovery phrase, refer [here](https://support.ledger.com/hc/en-us/articles/4404382560913-Restore-from-recovery-phrase?support=true).

 > NOTE: To import a mnemonic into a ledger, **it is preferable to use a brand new ledger device.** There can only be one mnemonic per ledger device.
 If you want to use a ledger that is already initialized with a seed, you can reset it by going into `Control Center`>`Settings`>`Security`>`Reset Device`.
 More on how to reset your ledger device can be found [here](https://support.ledger.com/hc/en-us/articles/360017582434-Reset-to-factory-settings-?docs=true). **Please note that this will wipe out the seed currently stored on the device.
 If you have not properly secured the associated mnemonic, you could lose your funds!!!**